Git Workflow#

 2. Apply the fix and commit changes.

-3. Merge the fix back into main:
+3. Merge the fix back into release (or main):

 git merge --no-ff hotfix/critical_bug